stefanotorresi/trento-docs/guides/manual-installation.md

 #### Install trento-web on docker:

 > Note: Be sure to change the `ADMIN_USERNAME` and `ADMIN_PASSWORD`, these are the credentials that will be required to login to the trento-web UI.
+> Note: Be sure to add `CHARS_ENABLED=false` if you don't want to use the charts feature or didn't install prometheus.

 ```bash
 docker run -d \